orthanc-mirrors/orthanc-book/Sphinx/source/plugins/dicomweb.rst

     }
   }

-Two important options can be provided for individual remote DICOMweb servers:
+Three important options can be provided for individual remote DICOMweb servers:

 * ``HasDelete`` can be set to ``true`` to indicate that the HTTP DELETE method can be used to delete remote studies/series/instances.